cniles/axe/README.md

 # Keybindings

-Keybindings to speciific interactive should be implemented by the user.
+Keybindings to specific interactive should be implemented by the user.
 There isn't currently a recommended list.

 The `axe-buffer-mode` does provide a set of keybindings for dealing